nodejs/node/doc/api/esm.md

 as a result of each function calling `next<hookName>()`, which is a reference to the subsequent loader’s hook.

-A hook that fails to return triggers an exception.
-A hook that returns without calling `next<hookName>()` and without returning `shortCircuit: true` also triggers an exception.
+A hook that returns a value lacking a required property triggers an exception.
+A hook that returns without calling `next<hookName>()` _and_ without returning `shortCircuit: true` also triggers an exception.
 These errors are to help prevent unintentional breaks in the chain.

 #### `resolve(specifier, context, nextResolve)`